 A trusty Dry Bag.
 Keep your valuables and electronics snug, dry, and sand-free.
 A dry bag ensures peace of mind while you explore the cove.
 The dry bags low key cousin – Ziploc bag – also does the same job.
 Either way, wrap valuables in a towel and tuck under a bush to keep gear out of the sun.

 Water-resistant Smartphone Case.
 The cove often has exceptionally clear water making it fun for underwater photos.
-In the winter months, sea turtles regularly visit the cove to snack on limu and you can grab some photos.
+In the winter months, sea turtles regularly visit the cove to snack on limu and you can grab some amazing underwater photos.
 They are federally protected so keep your distance and don’t feed them.

 Consider snorkel gear.
 Although it’s a tiny cove, there are fish (and sea turtles) making it a good spot to practice and get comfortable with your gear.
 If it’s a calm day and you’re a strong swimmer, you can venture into the deep water outside the cove.
 It’s deep out there so take care and make sure you know how to get back in.